Ranji Trophy league phase set to be held from February 16 to March 5 | Sports-Games

 - India

-The league stage of the Ranji Trophy is set to be held from February 16 to March 5, as per a revised scheduled prepared by the BCCI.
+Red ball domestic cricket in India will make a much-awaited return after two years when the league stage of the Ranji Trophy is held from February 16 to March 5, as per the revised scheduled prepared by the BCCI.

-The BCCI was forced to postpone the premier domestic tournament due to rising COVID cases in the country.
+The BCCI was forced to postpone the premier domestic tournament due to rising COVID-19 cases in the country.
 It was originally scheduled to start from January 13.
+The tournament couldn't be conducted last year due to the pandemic.

-The likely venues for the 38-team event are Ahmedabad, Kolkata, Trivandrum, Cuttack, Chennai, Guwahati, Hyderabad and Rajkot.
+BCCI sources told PTI that the likely venues for the 38-team event are Ahmedabad, Kolkata, Trivandrum, Cuttack, Chennai, Guwahati, Hyderabad, Baroda and Rajkot, which means nine separate bio-bubbles will be created.

 The format has been tweaked and there will be eight groups of four teams each with the plate group comprising six teams.